Ahimsa Kids: Set Teachers & Child Coordinators

 Erica Hargreave is a writer, storyteller, teacher and scientist.
 She’s been having fun doing a few summer camps for the Delta School District, including the Wild World of Science, Outdoor Ed and Hogwart’s Travelling School of Magic.
 She has two up and coming Hogwart’s Camps, the week’s of August 10 – 15 in North Delta and August 17 – 22 in Ladner.

 One young scientist piled 288 pennies on a bridge built from a single piece of paper at yesterday’s Wild World of Science Camp.
-Can you beat her?
+Can you beat her in this Bridge Building Challenge?

 The Rules: